misiektoja/xbox_monitor/docs/configuration.md

 ## Check Intervals

-To change the polling intervals, use `-k` and `-c`, or the matching settings:
+To change the polling intervals, use `-k` and `-c` or the matching settings:

 ```sh
 xbox_monitor <xbox_gamer_tag> -k 30 -c 120